A Detailed Guide to Amazon Accounting for FBA Sellers

 If you are spending a bunch of time on bookkeeping, tax planning, categorizing your chart of accounts, and filing your taxes, it is time you are not spending growing your business.

-Should you hire in-house or delegate to a third party accounting service?
+Should you hire in-house or delegate to a third-party ecommerce specialist accounting firm like Bean Ninjas?

-The main advantage of hiring someone in-house is that they are paying them to work directly for your business.
-As an employee, they’ll get to know the ins and outs of your business and can help you with not just your bookkeeping, but invoicing and payroll.
+The main advantage of hiring a full-time accountant in-house is that they are paying them to work directly for your online business.
+As an employee, they’ll get to know the ins and outs of your business and can help you make strategic financial decisions and not just daily operations and daily accounting processes, including bookkeeping, invoicing, and payroll.

-If you can’t afford a full-time, in-house accountant or simply don’t want to deal with the management time, using a turn-key third-party solution can be a great alternative.
-When you outsource to a third-party, it is a monthly subscription (instead of fixed overhead) and you get the benefit of working with a company that has dialed-in processes and expertise in the cloud accounting software you use.
+If you can’t afford a full-time, in-house accountant or simply don’t want to deal with the management time, using a turnkey, specialist ecommerce accountant or accounting firm like Bean Ninjas can be a great alternative.
+When you outsource, it is a monthly expense (instead of fixed overhead) and you get the benefit of working with a company that has dialed-in processes and expertise in the cloud accounting software you use.

-For example, we won Xero’s Bookkeeping Partner of the Year in 2019.
-In addition to having years of experience working with Amazon and eCommerce entrepreneurs, dialed-in bookkeeping processes, and exceptional customer support, we also know the ins and out of the Xero platform and have relationships with people inside Xero that we can leverage for support.
+For example, in addition to having years of experience working with Amazon and eCommerce entrepreneurs, dialed-in bookkeeping processes, and exceptional client support, we also know the ins and outs of both QuickBooks and Xero as well as relationships with people at both platforms.
 This is something you’d be hard-pressed to find if you hire an in-house bookkeeper in your city.

 How to vet accounting and bookkeeping hires